Danielresek/Revz-BIS-List---World-of-Warcraft-Item-Tracker/README.md

 ## Contact

-If you have any questions or suggestions, feel free to contact via email or through GitHub.
+Have questions, suggestions, or feedback?
+Reach out via GitHub or email.

 ---